-Jesus taught us to pray, “Your will, God, be done on earth as it is in heaven.”
+Jesus taught us to ask our Father in Heaven for His “will to be done on earth as it is in heaven.”

-So much that happens on earth is not God’s will.
-But wait!
-God is sovereign over all things!
-How can it be that His will is not being done?
+Yet so much that happens on earth is not God’s will.
+How can this be?
+God is sovereign over all things.
+How could His will is not be done?

 1. God’s prescriptive will

 God promised Abraham and his offspring the land of Canaan for an inheritance (Gen. 12).
 He commanded them to dwell in the land to claim it for their inheritance.
 In accordance with this God commanded Isaac; ‘Do not go down to Egypt’ (Gen. 26:2).
 This was God’s prescriptive will.
 It is what he desired for them.
 This prescriptive sense of God’s will involves only good.